dog-company/missions/README.md

-# missions
+# Dog Company Mission Repository
-Dog Company mission repository
+This repo holds the source and the compiled PBO's for all Dog Company missions